New: Hospitable sync is live. Auto-capture your guest communication hours.Hospitable sync is live. Learn more →

 Purchase Price

 The total cost of your short-term rental property.
-We assume approximately 15% land value (not depreciable).
+We automatically exclude an estimated 15% for land value, since land is not depreciable under IRS rules.

 Tax Bracket